 Check out more Dark Skies accommodation in Mid Wales.

 Pembrokeshire and Gower coast

 Pembrokeshire is a nationally-recognised designation for stargazing spots.
 Places like the sweeping Penbryn Beach near Gwbert, an official Dark Sky Discovery site.
+For an eco-friendly experience stay at Top of the Woods in Boncath, a spacious camping & glamping nature retreat recently voted the ‘Best Stargazing Campsite in the UK’.
 Stay nearby in Craig Silian holiday house, where there are not just rooms with a view, but a hot tub with a view too - an endlessly changing breath-taking panorama of sea.
-For an eco-friendly experience check out Treberfedd Farm Eco Cabins, crafted in one of the meadows of an organic farm in West Wales.

 Most of Gower’s coast is untarnished by light pollution too, and its one of the best places in Wales to stare into the core of our galaxy, the Milky Way.
 There are plenty of places to stay, like Gower Cove Cottage, ideally located just a stroll away from Mumbles village and two of Gower's finest beaches.
 For touring or camping, Pitton Cross Caravan Camping Park has stunning views and scenic coastline walks within walking distance from your pitch.

 Find an accommodation provider in the search results below: